corda/corda/docs/source/design/confidential-identities/design.md

 `KeyManagementService` interface and implementation changes:

-1. Remove the `PersistentIdentityService` as a dependency of the `BasicHSMKeyManagementService`.
-   This means that the `filterMyKeys` method must use the `keysMap`.
-This is a one-line change. `AbstractNode` and some tests will also need to be updated.

-2. Deprecate `freshKeyAndCert` methods because they are not required any more.
+1. Deprecate `freshKeyAndCert` methods because they are not required any more.
 Instead, CorDapp developers will use a new method which returns a `SignedPublicKeyToPartyMapping`.

-3. Add a new API called `fun freshKey(externalID: UUID): SignedKeyToPartyMapping` which creates a new key pair, adds an entry to the `PublicKeyHashToExternalId` entity (if an externalId is specified) and returns a `SignedKeyToPartyMapping`.
+2. Add a new API called `fun freshKey(externalID: UUID): SignedKeyToPartyMapping` which creates a new key pair, adds an entry to the `PublicKeyHashToExternalId` entity (if an externalId is specified) and returns a `SignedKeyToPartyMapping`.
    **Note:** that the `SignedKeyToPartyMapping` must be registered with the `IdentityService`